Project-GrADyS/gradys-sim-nextgen/docs/index.md

 perfectly.
 Even for the people inside our project it is cumbersome to work with so we concluded that some new tool needed to be built to remedy this.

-GrADyS-SIM-TNG was envisoned as a low-dependency, light and easy to use simulator that would not substitute OMNeT++ but fill the niche of being a tool for quick prototyping before more realistic results would be collected from OMNeT++.
+GrADyS-SIM-NextGen was envisoned as a low-dependency, light and easy to use simulator that would not substitute OMNeT++ but fill the niche of being a tool for quick prototyping before more realistic results would be collected from OMNeT++.
 An issue we already had was translating results from the OMNeT++ simulation to the real world.
-Introducing a new link in this chain would only make this disconnect between our imlpementation environments greather, so GrADyS-SIM TNG would need to somehow generate code that could be run everywhere, in python, OMNeT++ and the real world.
+Introducing a new link in this chain would only make this disconnect between our imlpementation environments greather, so GrADyS-SIM NextGen would need to somehow generate code that could be run everywhere, in python, OMNeT++ and the real world.

 These were our motivations to create this tool.
 We are also taking extra care to make